alex-dixon/datomicjs/README.md

 ```

 ### EDN

-[parse EDN](https://github.com/jkroso/parse-edn) and [serialize EDN](https://github.com/jkroso/serialize-edn) are used to work with the Clojure Map structures of Datomic.
+You can parse and serialize EDN via [jsedn](https://github.com/shaunxcode/jsedn) if you are used to work with the Clojure Map structures of Datomic.

 The interop with Clojure is done by taking a string with the Map syntax and serializing it to EDN (for queries etc) and conversely parsing a received EDN structure from Datomic (ie. data).

-Please continue ;)

 ## Troubleshoot